GM to launch BrightDrop electric delivery vehicle business

 In November, GM said it would challenge Tesla with increased spending and accelerated vehicle production targets.
 The higher investment will be funded by expanded pickup and SUV production.

-(Reporting by Ben Klayman and Paul Lienert in Detroit; editing by Richard Pullin)
+(Reporting by Ben Klayman and Paul Lienert in Detroit; Editing by Richard Pullin and Dan Grebler)